Frequently Asked Questions: General licence holders

 All recreational fishers, including juveniles (individuals under 16 years of age), are required to hold a Tidal Waters Sport Fishing Licence if fishing in tidal waters.

 A Salmon Conservation Stamp must be affixed to the B.C.
 Tidal Waters Sport Fishing licence of any individual (whether adult, senior or juvenile) who wishes to catch and retain any species of salmon.
-The stamp is valid from April 1- March 31st of each fishing season.
+The stamp is valid from April 1- March 31st of each fishing season; one stamp is applicable to multiple copies of any combination of 1 day, 3 day and 5 day licences.
+Please retain all copies.

 The Salmon Conservation Stamp is an option you select when the licence type is being entered in National Recreational Licensing System.